kinn-edendev/fast_files/README.md

 Produced and maintained by:
 - kinn

-#### Please comment or send me an email at kinn-edendev@gmail.com if you have questions or comments regarding this project.
+#### Please send me an email at kinn-edendev@gmail.com if you have questions or comments regarding this project.